Severe hip injuries cause excruciating pain. They affect your ability to do just about anything including standing, sitting, and walking.

 Will I continue to receive wage loss benefits?

 Georgia law requires the insurance company to pay you temporary total disability benefits when your injury keeps you from working.
-Many people with hip replacements still have limits or restrictions on what they can do after surgery.
+Many people with hip replacements still have limits or restrictions on what they can do after they recover from their surgery and reach maximum medical improvement.
 If these limits or restrictions prevent you from working, the insurance company should continue paying temporary total disability benefits.

 But, you need to remember that there are limits on how long you can draw these benefits.
 In most cases, you cannot draw the benefits more than 400 weeks after your work injury.
 Catastrophic designation, which I discuss below, is the main exception to this limit.